 Craft nights are a great way to celebrate with your friends and kids.
 You'll keep them busy while you catch up on your scrapbooking or craft projects as well.
 Order a heart-shaped pizza from your local pizza place, and you're all set.

 You could also do a variation of this in the weeks before Valentine's Day.
 Create a handmade Valentine's night and make some cards to send.
 Don't forget some snacks that follow the Valentine's Day theme.
 Cupcakes with pink frosting are always a hit.

-Dinner parties are great for a larger groups of friends, and Valentine's Day is the perfect time to get your single and coupled up friends together.
+Dinner parties are great for larger groups of friends, and Valentine's Day is the perfect time to get your single and coupled-up friends together.
 Some couples skip Valentine's Day, while others may want to pop in before heading out for a night on their own.

 Your single friends, meanwhile, will appreciate the chance to hang out and have fun on a day where they might be feeling especially lonely.
-Have everyone bring a dish in the theme of Valentine's Day, such as all heart-shaped items or pink and red foods.
+Have everyone bring a Valentine's Day-themed dish, such as all heart-shaped items or pink and red foods.

-No Galentine's Day celebration is complete without a little pampering.
+No Valentine's Day celebration is complete without a little pampering.
 Make your night all about pampering your body and nurturing your soul.
-This is especially important if you and your gal pals are in need of some R&R.
+This is especially important if you and your pals are in need of some R&R.